FanDuel Promo Code

 How to access your free premium content with our FanDuel promo code:

-Once you have created your FanDuel account just add your FanDuel username to your RotoGrinders profile by clicking the “Edit Screen Names” tab.
+Once you have created your FanDuel account and made a real money deposit, just add your FanDuel username to your RotoGrinders profile by clicking the “Edit Screen Names” tab.
 After that, select FanDuel in the Research Tools console to access your FanDuel Premium content.

 Already have your account created?
 Great.
 Now let’s introduce you to FanDuel, including the site’s game offerings, scoring, interface, promo codes, tournaments, support and more.